ranjithae/8086-Assignments/Assignment 3/Data Entry Analysis.md

 * I have mentioned the time as a separate column.
 So that we can have the timings entered on when the data is being captured.
 * I have added a column Species Name instead of separate column for Cuni and chippo.
 User can filter data based on the species required.
 * The units are mentioned on the column header whichever is requird.
+* The graphs can be drawn for the both species separately considering the depth, density and colony size.
+* I would have the average being mentioned with the Header as average Colony size, date and the species name this should be easy to figure out.

 > I would like to have the date, depth, time and temp column first has they have the repeated values that makes easier for the researcher or the target audience.